abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 dialogue. *Why is it that I don’t want to practice sometimes?
 What is that about?* Without forcing and imposing our control, we can get to the root of the problem, through skillful investigation.
-Instead of *telling,* we’re *asking*—we’re probing, inquiring, and looking for the defilements that lurk within.
+Instead of *telling*, we’re *asking*—we’re probing, inquiring, and looking for the defilements that lurk within.
 Forcing ourselves to do something doesn’t actually deal with any of the defilements.
 We need to investigate: What are the conditions that give rise to the defilements?
 What causes them